noqms/noqms/README.md

      *                           between interconnected microservices
      *
      * serviceUnavailableSeconds default=5 - interval after which a microservice is considered dead or
-     *                           unavailable if serviceInfo has not been received for it - must be the same
+     *                           unavailable if microservice info has not been received for it - must be the same
      *                           between interconnected microservices
      *
      * serviceFinderPath         default="com.noqms.finder.multicast.ServiceFinderMulticast" - the full path of a